vasquesandre/Flux/README.md

 ## Learning Purpose

-This app was developed to strengthen my skills in:
+This app was developed as part of my studies to strengthen my skills in:
 - MVC architecture
 - UIKit components
-- Realm integration
-- Migrating persistence from Core Data to Realm
+- Core Data integration
-- Writing clean and scalable Swift code
+- Clean and scalable project structure